nachitodev/IPLogger-ED.js/README.md

 ## License 📄

-This Proyect is licensed under the MIT License - check [LICENSE.md](LICENSE) for more details.
+This Project is licensed under the MIT License - check [LICENSE.md](LICENSE) for more details.

 ## Notes 🎁